How To Get Into Harvard Business School

 For some model questions that previous candidates have received in their past HBS interviews, click here.

-Keep in mind that, unlike most business schools, all candidates that are selected to interview at HBS must answer this open-ended question and submit their answers within 24 hours of their interviews.
+Keep in mind that, unlike most business schools, all candidates who are selected to interview at HBS must answer this open-ended question and submit their answers within 24 hours of their interviews.

 As part of the application process, you will be required to complete a Post-Interview Reflection.
 Here are a few details straight from Harvard Business School: